softdevteam/krun/README.md

     ...
 ```

-The `Makefile` (or similar build configuration) should perform any necessary
-compilation or preprocessor steps.
+The top-level `Makefile` should build the VMs and benchmarks needed for the
+experiment.

-Each benchmark should expose a function (or method) called `run_iter`
+Each benchmark should expose a function (or method) called `run_iter` which is
-which is the entry point to the benchmark.
+the entry point to the benchmark.
+To preserve source code history, it can
-In the case of compiled languages, it often makes sense to add an extra
-class to an existing benchmark, in order to provide an entry point.

-The examples here uses C, Java and cPython.
+be easiest to put this function in a new file, which then imports the benchmark.

-The following VMs are currently supported:
+New VMs require some support in Krun.
+The following VMs are currently supported
+out of the box:

-  * Standard Java SDK (such as Hotspot)
+  * OpenJDK (i.e. Hotspot)
   * GraalVM
   * cPython
   * Lua